teamhava/hava-integration-controltower/README.md

 # AWS ControlTower Integration

-Integration for AWS Control Tower to automatically synchronize control tower managed accounts with Hava.io
+Integration for AWS Control Tower to automatically synchronize control tower managed aws accounts with Hava.io

+It traverses the full Org tree to locate all accounts that are managed by controll tower and configures a read only role in each of the accounts.
+Then it adds these to Hava.io as data sources to ensure that all AWS accounts can automatically be monitored for change and diagrams automatically generated for all cloud resources deployed.

 > Note: This is designed to run from the Organization root account, as it relies on premissions only available for resources running in this account to connect to child accounts and add a ReadOnly role for Hava to use